 Authentication method to use for the account.
 Depends on the authentication plugin used for the account's password.
-For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin, for example caching_sha2_password.
+For MySQL Shell connections using classic MySQL protocol, specify the name of the authentication plugin, for example caching\sha2\password.
 For MySQL Shell connections using X Protocol, specify one of the following options:

 AUTO Let the library select the authentication method.
 FALLBACK Let the library select the authentication method, but do not use any authentication method that is not compatible with MySQL 5.7.
 FROM_CAPABILITIES Let the library select the authentication method, using the capabilities announced by the server instance.
 MYSQL41 Use the challenge-response authentication protocol supported by MySQL 4.1 and later, which does not send a plaintext password.
 This option is compatible with accounts that use the mysql_native_password authentication plugin.
 PLAIN Send a plaintext password for authentication.
 Use this option only with encrypted connections.
-This option can be used to authenticate with cached credentials for an account that uses the caching_sha2_password authentication plugin, provided there is an SSL connection.
-See Using X Plugin with the Caching SHA-2 Authentication Plugin.
-SHA256_MEMORY Authenticate using a hashed password stored in memory.
-This option can be used to authenticate with cached credentials for an account that uses the caching_sha2_password authentication plugin, where there is a non-SSL connection.
+This option can be used to authenticate with cached credentials for an account that uses the caching\sha2\password authentication plugin, provided there is an SSL connection.
 See Using X Plugin with the Caching SHA-2 Authentication Plugin.